elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### Explain the swapping of variables using destructuring in JavaScript?
+### Can you explain the swapping of variables using destructuring in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>